Home

 Dormancy -- The plant may shed some or all of its leaves briefly each year, especially if nights are cool.
 When this happens, reduce watering, but don't let the roots get completely dry.

-Flowering -- I believe this species needs cool nights in winter to trigger flower, so once the plants are 4 years old, try to expose them to temperatures between 40 and 60° F (4-15°C) for at least 8 hours a day for 4 to 8 weeks in autumn or winter.
+Flowering -- I believe this species needs cool nights in winter to trigger flower, so once the plants are 4 years old, try to expose them to temperatures between 40 and 60° F (4-15°C) for at least 8 hours per day for 4 to 8 weeks in autumn or winter.
 Reduce watering in cooler temperatures, but don't let the soil dry out.

-If you have any questions, feel free to contact me.
+If you have questions, feel free to contact me.

 - Jeff